-Wheelchair rear wheels are made up of a tire, rim (and hand rim on manual chairs), spokes (or mags), and a hub.
-The hub is the centre of the wheel, the spokes (or mags) connect the rim to the hub and the rim is where the tire is mounted.
+Wheelchair rear wheels are made up of a tyre, rim (and hand rim on manual chairs), spokes (or mags), and a hub.
+The hub is the centre of the wheel, the spokes or mags connect the rim to the hub and the rim is where the tyre is mounted.
 Hand rims are used for pushing the wheelchair.

 Mag wheels are made of synthetic materials and usually have less than ten spokes.

 2. Wheel sizes in regard to wheelchair sizes

-The wheel size affects comfort and required effort to move the wheelchair.
-Therefore you should select a drive wheel that will allow you to sit comfortably in the chair and at the same time requires a minimum amount of effort to propel it.
+The wheel size diameter as well as tyre width affects comfort and required effort to move the wheelchair.
+Therefore, you should select a drive wheel that will allow you to sit comfortably in the chair, and at the same time it should require minimum amount of effort to propel it.

 Alignment and truing

 The alignment of the wheels is very important.
-It affects how the wheelchair rides, its stability, the wear on the tires and the effort required to propel it.
+It affects how the wheelchair rides, its directional stability, the wear on the tyres and the effort required to propel it.
 You need to consider the following three aspects:

 - Truing (aligning) a wheel is required when a wheel wobbles when spinning on its axis.
 Mag wheels are trued upon fabrication and remain true unless they are exposed to extreme conditions.
 Spoke wheels are more vulnerable because various conditions get the spokes distorted.
 Such problems have to be repaired by a qualified wheel-repair technician.